 Solid Waste Master Plan

 Managing solid waste is a shared responsibility, and every resident has a part to play.
-That’s why, over the next two years, we need meaningful conversations with you to help ensure the new Solid Waste Master Plan works for everyone.
+That’s why, we need meaningful conversations with you to help ensure the new Solid Waste Master Plan works for everyone.

 If you require assistance or are experiencing technical problems with this page, please contact us at wasteplan@ottawa.ca.

 Managing solid waste is a shared responsibility, and every resident has a part to play.
-That’s why, over the next two years, we need meaningful conversations with you to help ensure the new Solid Waste Master Plan works for everyone.
+That’s why, we need meaningful conversations with you to help ensure the new Solid Waste Master Plan works for everyone.

 If you require assistance or are experiencing technical problems with this page, please contact us at wasteplan@ottawa.ca.